dan-watson/yep/README.md

 ### Testing

-During testing you may want to mock how the dependences are resolved.
+When testing you may want to mock how the dependences are resolved.

 In this example we mock the Users repository call to return a reliable set of data for testing.